The Xometry app works best with JavaScript enabled!

 Table 2.
 SLS vs. MJF Price Difference

-What Are the Mutual Alternatives to the SLS and MJF?
+An Alternatives to SLS and MJF

-• Stereolithography (SLA): stereolithography can achieve similar or better print resolution and quality.
+Despite the benefits of SLS and MJF, below is an alternative technology that can achieve similar results to both and that's stereolithography.
+Stereolithography can achieve similar or better print resolution and quality.
 SLA uses a liquid photopolymer and builds parts by curing successive layers of that liquid.
 However, because SLA does not produce thermoplastic parts, the mechanical properties and heat deflection will be lower than SLS or MJF.

-What are the Similarities Between SLS and MJF?
+Some Similarities Between SLS and MJF

 1. Both technologies make use of powder bed fusion processes to manufacture parts.